FilipStanojcic/WordBerry/README.md

 Errors may occur if python is not installed on your local terminal.
 If so, make sure to download the correct version for your system.

+Wordle GPIO Setup.txt contains some code that might prove useful for testing display functionality.

 # Difficulties
 The major challenge of this device was understanding how the display itself works when activating green, red, or both LEDs.